Updated: June 11, 2019

 Be SMART about your goals, and you’ll most likely achieve it.

-When you hate your job, but you can’t afford to quit – don’t wallow in self-pity and escape reality by watching telenovelas.
+When you’re not happy with your job anymore, but you can’t afford to quit – don’t wallow in self-pity and escape reality by watching television.

 Instead, face your fears, take the challenge, and have the courage to change your life.